hyphenOs/hyphenos-blog/content/2017/hello.md

 4. Run `venv/bin/pelican-generator` utility to set blog wide defaults (be sure to create a `Makefile`, it's very convenient.).
 5. Next we should edit the `Makefile` to point to correct Python and Pelican executables.
 Change `PY?=python` to `PY?=venv/bin/python` and similarly for `PELICAN?=pelican` to `PELICAN?=venv/bin/pelican` in the Makefile.
 6. Start writing stuff.
+7. When done simply do a `make html` and then finally.
+8. `git push` the 'output' directory where the blogs are generated.

 ## Changing Theme

 In order to use the non-standard theme, one downloaded from the Themes repository above, one can simply add a variable like `THEME = themes/Flex` to `pelicanconf.py` file.
 To be able to use this - you have to do `git submodule update --remote --recursive` inside the `themes/Flex` directory, since that itself is a `git submodule`.
 Since I am not interested in all the themes now, I am not doing a `git submodule init` here.
 Instead I am just taking whatever I am interested in.

+## Conclusion

+This is a very easy way of maintaining your blog in a git repo.